Cheltenham (Vic.)

 Cheltenham has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified 22 infrastructure projects that could impact the area.
-Key projects include Sanctuary Sandringham, Suburban Rail Loop East - Cheltenham Station, Cheltenham Precinct Structure Plan - Suburban Rail Loop East, and Banksia Apartments Cheltenham.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 22 projects that may impact the area.
+Notable projects include Sanctuary Sandringham, Suburban Rail Loop East - Cheltenham Station, Cheltenham Precinct Structure Plan - Suburban Rail Loop East, and Banksia Apartments Cheltenham.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.